cdtinney/tinney.dev/data/posts/2019-04-21/2019-04-21-auth-preview-gatsby-contentful-netlify.md

 1. Add the following environment variables:
    * `CONTENTFUL_PREVIEW_TOKEN` - Contentful API token
-1. Add a deploy context (`Site settings > Build & deploy > Deploy Contexts`) for the target branch, e.g. `develop`.
+1. Add a deploy context (`Site settings > Build & deploy > Deploy Contexts`) for the target branch, e.g. `develop`

     ![Deploy Contenxt](./_images/branch-deploys.png)

-1. Update your build settings via `netlify.toml` to use authentication and the preview API.
+1. Update your build settings via `netlify.toml` to use authentication and the preview API

     `netlify.toml`:
-    ```
+      ```yaml
       # Settings for `develop` branch deploys.
       # If your target branch is named something else,
       # the context will be "context.<NAME>.environment".
       [context.develop.environment]
         CONTENTFUL_USE_PREVIEW = "true"
         ENABLE_NETLIFY_AUTH = "true"
       ```

-1. Enable Identity, add Google as a provider, and set it to invite-only
+1. Enable Identity, add Google as a provider, and **set it to invite-only**
-    * **This is pretty important.**
 1. Finally, add a build hook for the `develop` deploy context and copy it to your clipboard

     ![Build hook](./_images/build-hook.png)

 ### Contentful

-Finally, we need to setup Contentful to trigger re-deploys of `develop` when content changes
+Finally, we need to setup Contentful to trigger re-deploys of `develop` when content changes.

-This is easy --  open the Webhooks for your environment and add the copied build hook.
+Open the Webhooks for your environment and add the copied build hook.

 ![Webhooks](./_images/webhooks.png)